 National Federation of Independent Business Launches Healthcare Stories Questionaire to Document the Impact of Rising Healthcare Costs on Small Business

 Your story will make a difference.
 The new healthcare law is proving to be as bad--or worse--than we (NFIB)feared.
 It is more important than ever that Members of Congress and the president hear about its devastating impact from you--the people it is impacting the most.
 Please take a moment to answer a few questions and share your story--then we will make sure it gets heard.

 Who Are The Greatest American Entrepreneurs Ever?

 Blaine McCormick asks experts to rank their top ten American entrepreneurs.

-Economic Growth is Not Hard Explains John Tamny
+Economic Growth is Not Hard Explains John Tamny of Forbes

 Recessions are a great thing?
 Irony combined with common sense describes Forbes writer and t.v. news regular John Tamny's recent lectures at Baylor